nasa/CTF/README.md

 CTF versions can be checked out by running `git checkout <version_tag>`.
 This updates the CTF submodule/repository to the selected version.

 In addition, the configuration (and test script) files may need to be updated with new configuration fields, or test script additions/changes.

+It is also recommended to [rerun setup](#ctf-prerequisites) after updating CTF to ensure that you have all of the latest dependencies.

 The sections below describe the changes needed to quickly update to a specific version.
 Note that the release notes contain a more complete set of changes.